Treecase/CHIP8-Emulator/README.md

 	A 0 B F  ->  R 0 .
 E
 ```

 	(Note: R = right arrow, E = enter.
-All keys are on the keyboard keypad)
+Keys are on the keyboard keypad)

 * Graphics: The display is 64x32 pixels monochrome.
 Sprites are 8 pixels wide, and between 1 and 15 pixels tall.